 top of page

-A Python version of this code is being developed here oceanmesh
+A Python version of this code is being developed here oceanmesh and as a plugin in community version of SMS.

 In this research, we solve the forward scalar wave equation with finite element methods on unstructured, variably resolved meshes.
 We use the discrete adjoint method to invert for material properties such as S- and P-wavespeeds.
 The development of these codes and the entire inversion process use the Firedrake automated finite element package.